-Most heating technologies, such as a natural gas furnace, modify your home’s temperature by generating hot air, which circulates throughout your home.
-However, air source heat pumps work differently: instead of generating heat, they transfer heat from one place to another (with a heat exchanger leveraging the difference between the temperature inside and outside your house), making them highly efficient.
+Most heating technologies, such as a natural gas furnaces, modify your home’s temperature by generating hot air, which circulates throughout your home.
+However, air source heat pumps work differently.
+Instead of generating heat, they transfer heat from one place to another (with a heat exchanger leveraging the difference between the temperature inside and outside your house), making them highly efficient.
 Importantly, air source heat pumps run on electricity, meaning that as long as your electricity comes from a renewable source like solar panels, you can substantially reduce – or even eliminate – your heating bill.

 2. Install a solar system

 Next, to power your heat pumps, you’ll want to install solar panels: unlike natural gas, a finite fossil fuel, solar is a renewable energy, meaning the supply is endless – so you don’t need to worry about supply and demand.
 By installing solar, you can significantly lower your electricity bill, protecting you from the inflation and market volatility associated with fossil fuels.
 Over 20 years, the average home can expect to save between $10,000 and $30,000 on residential electricity costs if they go solar.

 Even with solar, you’ll still need to use electricity from the grid when the sun isn’t shining – and the grid is still dominated by fossil fuels, with only about 20 percent of the nation’s electricity coming from renewables.
 However, with energy storage (AKA solar batteries), you can store the excess energy generated by your solar panels for use when the sun is down, allowing you to substantially reduce your reliance on the grid and fossil fuels like natural gas.